annot8/annot8-components/annot8-components-spacy/README.md

 # Annot8 spaCy Components

-This module is based on the [spaCy Server](https://github.com/neelkamath/spacy-server) project, and uses the APIs exposed by that Docker image to integrate spaCy into Annot8.
+This module is based on the [spaCy Server](https://github.com/neelkamath/spacy-server) project (tested with v2), and uses the APIs exposed by that Docker image to integrate spaCy into Annot8.

 The client library for interacting with spaCy Server has been generated using [OpenAPI Generator](https://openapi-generator.tech/).